Rub21/split-users-editions/README.md

 ## JSON Imput

-The json file came from [osmlint](https://github.com/osmlab/osmlint)
+The json file should be generated using [osmlint](https://github.com/osmlab/osmlint)

 ## GeoJson Output